CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 #### Clearing all tasks : `clear`

-Clears all entries from the current task list.
-Format: clear
+To use the clear command, the input should be in the following format: `clear`

+###### This command allows you to clear your tasks when you do not need them anymore.

 #### Undoing a previous command: `undo`

+To use the undo command, the input should be in the following format: `undo`

-This command will undo the previous add/delete command which you had entered.
-Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program. <br>
+###### This command will undo the previous add/delete command which you had entered.
+Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program.

-Format: `undo`

 #### Saving the data : `save`

-This command will save the current task list in the specified filepath.
+To save the current task list in a specific filepath, the input should be in the following format: `save FILEPATH`

-Format: `save FILEPATH`

 #### Open saved data : `open`

-This command will open the task list from the specified filepath.
+To open a task list from a specific filepath, the input should be in the following format: `open FILEPATH`

-Format: `open FILEPATH`

 #### Exiting the program : `exit`

-Exits the program.

-Format: `exit`
+To use the exit command, the input should be in the following format: `exit`

+###### This command will allow you to exit and save your previous changes.

 ## 3. FAQ